qwshen/spark-etl-framework/README.md

 - [template_pipeline.xml](src/test/resources/pipelines/template_pipeline.xml) with included [job.xml](src/test/resources/pipelines/jobs/job.xml)

 ### Configuration
   One custom application configuration can be provided when submitting a Spark job.
-Normally common variables used across jobs and actions are defined in the application configuration, and they are most environment related.
+Normally, common variables that are used across jobs and actions are defined in the application configuration, and they are mostly environment-related.
 The following is one example:
   ```
   source.events {
     users_input = "data/users"